 “Threatening behavior” means any pattern of behavior or isolated action, whether or not it is directed at another person, that a reasonable person would believe indicates potential for future harm to students, school personnel, or school property.

 The system of incident reporting in this district shall ensure that students are encouraged to report incidents of known bullying and shall remove unnecessary obstacles that would serve as a deterrent to reporting (e.g., ensuring availability of reporting procedures during the school day, ensuring a student is not penalized for tardiness or absence from a class incurred as a result of reporting an incident).
 To facilitate prompt reporting and tracking of all incidents, Maple School shall follow the following procedures.
 Such procedures shall, at a minimum, address all of the following requirements:

 Students who possess or use any firearm or dangerous weapon during school time, on school premises, on school buses, or during school-sponsored activities will be expelled for one semester and may be expelled for two semesters.

 Darlington School will follow the law in its current form.
 Any drug prescribed by a licensed physician or over the counter medication must be taken to the office upon arrival at school.
 The parents must sign written permission with instructions for staff.
 The school will not give aspirin or other drugs to students unless written permission has been given to the school office.
 Only personnel in the office will be allowed to administer the medication.
 All medications must be picked up by the end of School Year.

-It is absolutely necessary that the school have a phone number of some one who can be contacted in case of an emergency situation should it arise.
+It is absolutely necessary that the school have a phone number of someone who can be contacted in case of an emergency situation should it arise.
 Please keep this information updated.
 If you move or change jobs, please let us know.